 In most cases, the decision of tree removal is as a last resort, when circumstances show it is necessary.
 Our arborists can help you decide if a tree should be removed and our professional crews have the skills and equipment to safely and efficiently remove trees.

-Removal of trees at the President’s House, Williams College.
+Removal of trees at the President’s House above, and at Stetson Library below, Williams College.

 Removal is recommended when the tree: